How to answer: “What is your salary expectation?”

 Next, consider how flexible you are willing to be.
 In today’s world of work, a competitive salary offering is just one part of the value exchange between employer and employee.

-Employees are often motivated by more than money alone.
+Employees are increasingly motivated by more than money alone, particularly in a market where pay rises are more moderate.
 Consider whether the organisation offers a flexible work environment, learning, a purpose that aligns with your own and positive working relationships that would allow you to succeed and thrive.

 Also consider what benefits are more, or just as, important to you as the dollar figure.
 For example, additional annual leave, continuous flexible working, bonus schemes, upskilling, mental and physical health and wellbeing programs or career progression.